 By mandate, we invest in companies with market caps over \$3 billion.
 As such, we can enter and exit the market relatively quickly compared to larger fund managers.
-Our least liquid position trades well over \$100 million a day.
+Our least liquid position trades just under \$100 million a day (90-day average).
 This allows us to exit positions without disturbing prices and clients can have comfort knowing they have easy and daily access to their capital.